Mitsui O.S.K. Lines Partners with Another Dutch Floating Wind Tech Developer

 Dutch floating wind technology developer TouchWind and Japanese shipping company Mitsui O.S.K.
 Lines (MOL) have joined forces on the development of TouchWind’s floating wind technology.

-The companies have signed a Memorandum of Understanding (MoU) under which they will collaborate on developing TouchWind’s floating wind turbine with a tilting angled one-piece rotor which, according to the Dutch technology developer, has an estimated cost of 30 per cent compared to current turbines.
+The companies have signed a Memorandum of Understanding (MoU) under which they will collaborate on developing TouchWind’s floating wind turbine with a tilting angled one-piece rotor which, according to the Dutch technology developer, has an estimated cost of 30 per cent compared to the current turbines.

 “TouchWind’s rotor pulls the mast, which results in less conflicting forces within the construction.
 This makes it possible to make the windmill lighter and more elegant, but most important: a mast that is estimated to be 50% cheaper than that of any current model of wind turbines”, the company states on the website.